adaptivekind/lab/README.md

 # Ansible Collection - ianhomer.lab

 Collection of resources to build my lab environment.
+Bootstrapped stack is essentially

+- Caddy for front door routing and SSL certificate generation
+- Pi-hole for DNS resolution and ad blocking
+- WireGuard for VPN
+- Git repository hosting
+- k3s for kubernetes stack and running on most workloads.

+GitOps CD with ArgoCD manages the workload on the k8s stack, i.e. not Ansible responsibility.

 ## Using